 In the 80s of the 10th century, a stone palace complex with a chapel-rotunda was built in the strongholds area.
 For unknown reasons, however, construction was stopped after the stone foundations had been laid.
 At the beginning of the 11th century, in the northern part of the hillfort, a stone church of St. John the Baptist, with architecture unprecedented in Poland, was built and expanded between the end of the 11th and 13th centuries.
 This expansion was probably carried out in connection with the reconstruction from the destruction caused by the invasion of prince Bretislav I of 1038.
 According to the Czech chronicler Kosmas, the stronghold’s garrison was to surrender without a fight, and the population was kidnapped and settled in Bohemia.
 When leaving Giecz, the Czechs burnt the remaining buildings.

-In 1038, the castle was destroyed during the invasion of Czech prince Bretislav I. The population was abducted and settled in the Czech.
-In the second half of the 11th century, the castle was rebuilt and enlarged, however, another destruction brought Giecz in the first half of the 13th century – a war between Władysław Odonic and Henry the Bearded.
-Nevertheless, the hillfort still enjoyed great importance as evidenced by the congress of the Wielkopolska dukes, which took place here in 1253.
-Only in the next century was the slow decline of the hillfort’s significance.
-It was most likely related to a change in the course of trade routes and the emergence of new urban centers in the area.
-Most probably, at the end of the 13th century, the rampart separating the northern and southern part of the hillfort was pulled down, making Giecz a one-yard complex.
-Probably at the beginning of the 14th century, perhaps due to the Teutonic invasion, the hillfort was deserted.
+In the second half of the 11th century, the stronghold was rebuilt and enlarged, which regained its place under the rule of Kazimierz the Restorer.
+Presumably, in the second half of the 11th century, it became the seat of a vast castellany.
+Unfortunately, in the first half of the 13th century, Giecz was damaged by the war between Władysław Odonic and Henryk the Bearded princes.
+Nevertheless, the stronghold still enjoyed great importance, as evidenced by the convention of the princes of Greater Poland, which took place here in 1253.
+It was not until the next century that the importance of the stronghold began to decline slowly.
+It was most likely related to the change in the course of trade routes and the emergence of new urban centers in the vicinity.
+Probably at the beginning of the fourteenth century, perhaps due to the Teutonic Knights invasion, the stronghold was abandoned.